Santana Adventures’ New Zealand Cycling Cruise has revolutionized the idea of a New Zealand Bike Tour.

-A: The best season for cycling in New Zealand is during their summer, which aligns with our winter.
+A: The best season for a New Zealand Cycling Cruise is during their summer, which aligns with winter in North America.
 The best time for North Americans to enjoy challenging days of riding is the pre-holiday time of year when you’re still in great shape.
 After testing New Zealand’s late summer cycling, we realized it was tough to tackle long rides in February.
 This cycling cruise will take place in New Zealand’s early summer, when daily highs are in the mid-70s, coastal lows are in the mid-60s, and the landscape is every shade of green.
-Our carefully selected dates are December 3-12, 2019.
-You’ll have over a year to get in shape, and plenty of time to make it home for Christmas.
+Our carefully selected dates are December 9-18, 2022.
+You’ll have two full seasons to get in shape, and plenty of time to make it home for Christmas.

 Q: Will I get seasick?

 A: The MS Caledonian Sky was built to stabilize itself during expedition cruises to the extremely rough waters of Antarctica, the waters of New Zealand won’t even challenge the stabilizers.
 Compared to other vessels of its size, this ship is like riding in a Cadillac.
 The South Seas are famous for being calm — much smoother than the Caribbean.